Cyber-Fortress-Technologies/.github/profile/README.md

 </p>

-# Description of our project
+# Description of our project :fire:
 > ＯＵＲ　ＣＯＭＰＡＮＹ：Cyber Fortress Technologies is a cybersecurity company specializing in providing comprehensive solutions for improving the security and protection of cloud infrastructure.
 Cyber Fortress Technologies is a highly skilled and experienced cybersecurity company that offers comprehensive solutions to protect cloud infrastructure.
 Cyber Security focused on robust IAM implementation, VPC segmentation, server hardening, data encryption, and real-time monitoring, Cyber Security aim to provide their clients with a secure and resilient cloud environment.

 > ＯＵＲ　ＳＣＥＮＡＲＩＯ：Cyber Fortress Technologies has been contracted to improve the cybersecurity processes and systems for a client company, focusing on logging, monitoring and detection of adversarial activity on cloud infrastructure.
 Our client has requested a demonstration of how we'll be able to protect their cloud infrastructure.